-The as adjusted column in the table above is based on 55,496,125 shares of common stock outstanding as of June 30, 2021, and excludes:
+The pro forma and pro forma as adjusted columns in the table above are based on shares of common stock outstanding as of June 30, 2021, and excludes:

-- 13,195 shares of common stock issued after June 30, 2021 upon exercise of outstanding options to purchase common stock; - 4,143,230 shares of common stock issuable upon the exercise of stock options outstanding under our 2014 Plan, as of June 30, 2021, at a weighted-average exercise price of \$10.05 per share; - 50,050 shares of common stock issuable upon the exercise of stock options granted after June 30, 2021, with a weighted-average exercise price of \$10.18 per share, pursuant to our 2014 Plan; - 3,431,312 additional shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective in connection with this offering, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under our 2021 Plan; - 571,885 shares of our common stock reserved for issuance under our ESPP, which will become effective in connection with this offering; - 808,456 shares of common stock issuable upon the exercise of the IPO options; - · 265,790 shares of common stock issuable upon the vesting of the IPO RSUs; and - · the KDP Restricted Stock.
+- shares of common stock issuable upon exercise of stock options outstanding under our 2014 Plan as of June 30, 2021, at a weighted-average exercise price of \$ per share; - shares of common stock issuable upon the exercise of stock options granted after June 30, 2021, with a weightedaverage exercise price of \$ per share, pursuant to our 2014 Plan; - shares of common stock issuable upon the exercise of a warrant to purchase common stock outstanding as of June 30, 2021, with an exercise price of \$ per share; - additional shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective in connection with this offering, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under our 2021 Plan; and

-On and after the closing of this offering and following the effectiveness of the 2021 Plan, no further grants will be made under the 2014 Plan.
-Our 2021 Plan and ESPP also provide for automatic annual increases in the number of shares reserved thereunder.
+On the date immediately prior to the date of this prospectus, any remaining shares available for issuance under our 2014 Plan will be added to the shares of our common stock reserved for issuance under our 2021 Plan, and we will cease granting awards under the 2014 Plan.
+Our 2021 Plan also provides for automatic annual increases in the number of shares reserved thereunder.
 See the section titled "Executive Compensation-Equity Plans" for additional information.